-For those of you who are planning to get pregnant, there are a few simple steps you can take to optimise the pregnancy you are planning.
-Having a baby is a life changing decision but the joy and love of children is tremendous.
+For those of you who are planning to get pregnant, there are a few simple steps you can take to optimize the pregnancy you are planning.
+Having a baby is a life-changing decision, but the joy and love of children are tremendous.

-As with every parent, you would want the best for your child and to make sure that everything goes smoothly from the very start of the pregnancy including preconception, as there are certain measures within our control that can enhance this.
+As with every parent, you would want the best for your child and to make sure that everything goes smoothly from the very start of the pregnancy, including preconception.
+There are certain measures within our control that can enhance this.
 Let’s delve into the first three sections of this comprehensive guide.

 Screening for preventable diseases such as rubella, varicella, and hepatitis B is a simple process but very beneficial prior to conception.
 Those who are found to be susceptible or non-immune to the above can be offered proven vaccinations.

 - Rubella and Varicella: These are viral infections that can have severe consequences if contracted during pregnancy.
 It’s crucial to ensure immunity before trying to conceive.
 However, please note that women are advised not to become pregnant for at least 1 month following rubella or varicella vaccination.

 - Hepatitis B: This is a liver infection that can be passed from mother to baby during childbirth.
 Ensuring immunity or getting vaccinated can prevent this transmission.

 Supplemental folic acid is of great benefit when taken at least 2 months prior to conception and up to 12 weeks gestation.
 It plays a pivotal role in the early development of the baby’s neural tube.

 - Importance of Folic Acid: Folic acid has been proven to reduce the risk of developing neural tube defects in babies.
 These defects can lead to conditions like spina bifida, where the baby’s spine doesn’t develop properly.